 Both professions need same educational qualification and expertise.
 But the characteristics of both professions are different.
 B School -Professionals are facing from the problems of long working hours, tight deadlines and poor ergonomics whereas Affiliated college Professionals have problem of poor salary, job security and resource availability (Table 2).
 Affiliated college Professionals who have worked more than 7 years at one place are more (24.32%) than that of B school-Professionals (19.73%).
 Main characteristic of B School Profession is long working hours and overtime.
 Working hours in Profession is more and they have to do overtime.
 B School Professionals work more than 8 hours.
 Whereas working hours in Affiliated College Professionals is considerably less than that of B School Profession and they do not work longer than their official working hours.
 But, B School Professionals have to work more than official working hours.
+Rather, working more than official working hours is their routine.
+This job characteristic increases their stress.
 IT-Professionals enjoy high salary profile.
 B School Professionals get far more salary than Affiliated college Professionals.
 The number of B School -Professionals whose salary is 20,000 to 40,000 is 31 and that of Affiliated College Professionals is 13 only, whereas regular range of salary in Affiliated College Professionals is 10,000 to 20,000.